 Hands In very cold conditions 2 or 3 pairs of gloves or mittens according to the conditions and activity.
 Ski-type gloves are good as they are warm and water resistant with it.
 Clothes.
 Origins: Antarctica: Tools.
 In Antarctica, protecting yourself from the cold can be a matter of life and death.
 But the human body isn't the only thing at risk; tools and equipment can also easily malfunction in Antarctica's extreme conditions.
 In an environment where metal hammerheads have been known to shatter from the cold, where lubricants can easily ice over and bind up, and where computer screens can literally freeze, researchers have to equip themselves with a range of special gear, and constantly be on the lookout for unexpected complications.
 With no place to get supplies once they get there, Antarctic travelers have to make sure to bring everything they will need with them, down to the last battery and tube of toothpaste.

 They also need to be careful not to leave any of it behind.
 While Antarctica is still one of the least-impacted places on Earth, decades of human visitation have taken their toll on its environment.
+AMANDA: the search for high-energy neutrinos nearly two miles under the ice.
 How animals survive cold conditions.
 One of the commonest questions asked about animals in Antarctica is how do they cope with the extreme cold conditions that are found there?